 22 Aug Diligimus Cognition (We love knowledge) (1)

-llennium Prize (2010). -Salik Miskat Borbora. [ad#ad-2]
+llennium Prize (2010). -Salik Miskat Borbora.

-Managing Editor of the English Section, Gonit Sora and Research Fellow, Faculty of Mathematics, University of Vienna.
+Managing Editor of the English Section, Gonit Sora and Research Associate, Cardiff University, UK.